 The following standards contain provisions which, through reference in this text, constitute provisions of this document.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this document are encouraged to investigate the possibility of applying the most recent edition of the standards indicated below.

-SMPTE ST 2003, Types Dictionary Structure

-SMPTE ST 335, Metadata Element Dictionary Structure

-SMPTE ST 395, Metadata Groups Registry Structure

-SMPTE ST 400, Television – SMPTE Labels Structure

 SMPTE ST 298, Television – Universal Labels for Unique Identification of Digital Data

 SMPTE ST 336, Data Encoding Protocol Using Key-Length-Value